 Protecting the health and wellbeing of the entire King’s community is a priority for the university.
-For our latest updates and guidance, please refer to the Return to campus webpages.
+For our latest updates and guidance, please refer to the Keeping King's safe together webpage.

 This article will help you to identify whether your circumstances put you at high risk and as such, whether you might benefit from doing an online individual risk assessment and/or meeting with a member of your faculty before you return to campus.